Choosing a solid surface countertop: Ceramic worktops pros and cons

 What’s interesting, ceramic worktops are gaining popularity.
 Similarly to the evolution of ceramics, contemporary such worktops are much different than we can expect.
-Modern ceramic worktops are made of specially engineered and modified clay.
-Clay has been engineered in such a way as to resemble very hard and solid worktops made form natural stones such as granite or marble.
+Modern ceramic kitchen worktops are made of specially engineered and modified clay.
+Clay has been engineered in such a way as to resemble a very hard and solid kitchen worktop made from natural stone such as granite or marble.
 Apart from the fact that ceramic worktops are made of hardened clay they are also made in such a way to withstand the most harmful factors.
-As a result, worktops made of ceramic are resistant to moist, humidity, heat and heavy impacts.
+As a result, non-porous ceramic kitchen worktops are easy to clean, resistant to moisture, humidity, heat, and heavy impacts.
 They can also easily withstand severe weather conditions.

-Although, ceramic worktops are simply made of clay you should keep in mind the technological advancement of clay manufacturing process.
-Ceramic worktops are strong, solid and durable.
+Although, ceramic kitchen worktop is simply made of clay you should keep in mind the technological advancement of clay manufacturing process.
+Ceramic kitchen worktops are strong, solid and durable.
 What’s more, it’s not only their practical aspect that matters.
 Contemporary such worktops are also really attractive.
 Clay is a nice material to play with – it’s possible to design it in many interesting ways.
-What’s interesting, apart from worktops ceramics is also used to make wall claddings and flooring.
+What’s interesting, apart from worktops, the ceramic material is also used to make wall claddings and flooring.
 It’s easy to shape and makes perfect walls.
 Still, it’s worktops that are gaining momentum now.

-Ceramic worktops for many people are a great alternative to worktops made from natural stones.
-Since, they are engineered it’s possible to have them in different colours.
+Ceramic kitchen worktop for many people is a great alternative to a wood worktop or solid surfaces made from natural stone, such as granite and quartz worktops.
+Since they are engineered it’s possible to have them in different colours.
 Their colour range is constantly developing.
 What’s more, they can be also easily combined with variety of other materials.
 Think for example of marble or wood.
-Ceramic worktops look great with wooden toppings.
+Ceramic kitchen worktops look great with wooden toppings.
 Finally, ceramic worktops can have really competitive prices.